Understanding Social Security Disability Requirements

 SSA Denied Your Disability Claim – Now What?

 You must never give up.
-If you have been unfairly denied disability benefits, ask a lawyer who is Board Certified in Social Security Disability Law to help.
+If you have been unfairly denied disability benefits, ask a social security disability lawyer who is Board Certified in Social Security Disability Law to help.

 Next, find out what it takes to appeal your disability claim.